dpleshkov/starblast-modding-plus/README.md

 > █
 ```

-Then Congratulations!
-You've done!
+Then it works.

 #### Pros
-* Automatic update when new features are available.
+* Automatically updates when new features are available.
-* Short and easy to implement.
+* Short and concise.
 #### Cons
-* Can sometimes caused an error due to CORS policy.
+* Sometimes fails to work due to CORS policies.

-If you're don't want to use this method, then there is another choice for you:
+If this method fails to work or you want to import the mod code manually, then do this:

 ### Method 2: Template Mod